matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 is in a bit of a weird location.
 Maybe this can be amended in the threading MSC to be a bit more generic before it is added to the spec.)

-Adding a new rule that causes notifications, forces users to change their notification settings again.
+Adding a new rule that causes notifications will force users to change their notification settings again.
 In this case, a user who disabled notifications for mentions (or set them to silent) may be surprised to suddenly start receiving noisy notifications for replies.
 Worse, in the transition period,